Inpatient Psychiatric Care

 Inpatient mental health services staff includes psychiatrists, registered nurses, social workers, occupational therapists and other mental health specialists.
 Our patient-satisfaction surveys consistently include positive feedback about our dedicated, compassionate professionals.

 At discharge, each person will receive an individualized aftercare plan that’s been designed by the treatment team.
+Women discharged from the women’s specialty unit may be referred to the MOMS (Maternal Outreach Mood Services) Program which provides partial hospitalization and intensive outpatient levels of care.

 If you or the person you’re concerned about is having suicidal thoughts, or if someone poses an immediate physical threat, call 911 immediately.